leabs/dotfiles/README.md

 - `macos/`: A lightweight `.zshrc` starter with aliases and Homebrew path loading.

 ## One-shot bootstrap (all platforms)
 From the repo root, let the script detect your OS (macOS/Linux/Windows under MSYS/WSL) and symlink the common + OS-specific files into your home directory.
-On macOS it also installs Oh My Zsh, Powerlevel10k, and the optional plugins if they are missing (requires `curl` + `git`):
+On macOS it also installs Oh My Zsh, Powerlevel10k, and the optional plugins if they are missing (requires `curl` + `git`).
+If you don’t already have `~/.gitconfig.local`, the script copies `common/.gitconfig.local.example` so Git knows who you are—open it afterward and put in your actual name/email:
 ```bash
 ./bootstrap.sh
 ```